Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/custom_biome_dictionary.md

 ### **Dictionary Name**

 This name of the JSON file determines the name of the dictionary name.
 The example above is the default `Beach.json` included with the mod.
-This
+This would be used in the bee json as: `"biomeWhitelist": "tag:beach"`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk0NTU4MjUzXX0=
+eyJoaXN0b3J5IjpbMTk2MDY2MDYxOF19
 -->